Feature Spotlight: Context-Based Barcode Scanning

 In the real world, barcodes don’t appear neatly one by one.
 In places such as grocery aisles or warehouses, they’re clustered together.
 And when there are multiple codes in your field of view, scanning just the one you need, the first time, isn’t always easy.

-Scandit’s new feature Smart Scan Intention, part of the SDK 7.0, gives any app the power to automatically detect the barcode a user wants to scan.
-Rather than frustrating your users with unwanted scans, Smart Scan Intention helps them get it right every time.
+New AI-powered barcode scanning in the SDK 7.0 now gives any app the power to automatically detect the barcode a user wants to scan.
+Rather than frustrating your users with unwanted scans, it helps them get it right every time.

 The result?
 Fewer errors and drastically improved efficiency.
-Compared to apps without Smart Scan Intention, businesses see up to a 100% reduction in unwanted scans.
+Compared to apps without this feature, businesses see up to a 100% reduction in unwanted scans.
 This can double order picking speed for grocers, as an example.

 The era of context-based scanning is here